Xie Fei (politician)

 Xie Fei (谢非 (Xiè Fēi, Ze Fei); November 4, 1932 – October 27, 1999) was a Chinese politician.
-He was best known for his term as the Communist Party Secretary of Guangdong between 1991 and 1998, as a member of the Politburo of the Chinese Communist Party, and as Vice Chairman of the Standing Committee of the National People's Congress.
+He was best known for his term as the Chinese Communist Party Committee Secretary of Guangdong between 1991 and 1998, as a member of the Politburo of the Chinese Communist Party, and as Vice Chairman of the Standing Committee of the National People's Congress.